ICCRE2025 @ Nagoya, Japan

 Prof. Makoto Iwasaki

-Nagoya Institute of Technology, Japan
+Vice President of Nagoya Institute of Technology, Japan

 IEEE Fellow, IEE Japan Fellow

-He has received many academic, foundation, and government awards, like the Best Paper and Technical Awards of IEE Japan, the Nagamori Award, the Ichimura Prize, and the Commendation for Science and Technology by the Japanese Minister of Education, respectively.
-He is also a fellow of IEE Japan, and a member of Science Council of Japan.
+Dr. Iwasaki has received numerous prestigious academic, foundation, and government awards, including the Best Paper and Technical Awards from IEEJ, the Nagamori Award, the Ichimura Prize, and the Commendation for Science and Technology by the Japanese Minister of Education.
+He has also been recognized in the World’s Top 2% Scientists 2024 by Stanford University and Elsevier.